RickRinewalt/pipeline/claude.md_customisations/yolo_protocols.md

 3. **SYSTEMATIC ANALYSIS**: Apply proven analysis patterns:
    - Identify root causes vs symptoms
    - Categorize issues by severity and component
-   - Document findings in GitHub issues with proper labels
+   - Document findings in GitHub issues with proper labels (check what labels are available, add new labels if required before creating/modifying issues)
    - Store research results in swarm memory for coordination

 ## 🎯 PHASE 2: Implementation-First Strategy